ericger9/Data_Analytics/README.md

 Description :
 The "Web Scraping with Python" portfolio showcases my ability to utilize Python for efficient web scraping.
 I have gained expertise in extracting data from websites and automating data collection processes.
 With a strong focus on ethical practices, I ensure compliance with website terms of service.
 This portfolio also highlights my familiarity with popular Python libraries and tools for web scraping.
 Through practical application, I demonstrate my proficiency in parsing HTML and extracting structured data.
 By showcasing real-world projects, this portfolio reflects my problem-solving skills and practical experience in web scraping using Python.

-Link to Jupyer Notebook : [Notebook](https://github.com/ericger9/Data_Analytics/blob/main/Portofolio%20Jupyter/01_Scrapper.ipynb)
+Link to Jupyer Notebook : [Click Here](https://github.com/ericger9/Data_Analytics/blob/main/Portofolio%20Jupyter/01_Scrapper.ipynb)

 ### Cohort Analysis
 Goals : Perform Cohort Analysis